 In Monkey Island, pirates who actually do anything pirate-related are about as frequent as chicken's teeth.
 Even the protagonist, self-proclaimed "mighty pirate" that he is, never does anything more nefarious than your average Kleptomaniac Hero.
 The first game lampoons the idea with Guybrush's crew (who he has travelled all over Melee Island to find) flat out refusing to help him and instead sunbathing on the deck, treating the journey to Monkey Island like it's a cruise holiday.
 He does get the opportunity to sink the ship later in the game, instead travelling back with the Island's hermit, Herman Toothrot, who has his own ship.
 It turns out in the fourth game that this is canon and his former crew are pissed off with him because they had to find their way back to Melee without a ship (ie, had to make some effort).

-Justified in the first game because the pirates are afraid to sail because there's an evil ghost ship on the loose, and in the second game because the Largo Embargo does not allow them to sail (and Largo's enough of a Bad Ass to enforce it).
+Justified in The Secret Of Monkey Island because the pirates are afraid to sail because there's an evil ghost ship on the loose, and in Monkey Island 2: LeChuck's Revenge because the Largo Embargo does not allow'' them to sail (and Largo's enough of a Bad Ass to enforce it).
 Also lampshaded all the time by the responses Guybrush gets when he claims he's a mighty pirate ("you look more like a flooring inspector!").

-And then all that gets tossed out the window in the third game.
+And then all that gets tossed out the window in The Curse of Monkey Island.
 You even get defenseless tourists to prey on if you want.
 And listen to them beg and plead for mercy.
 I made a save point there called 'Piracy at last!'.

 Out of the first two games full of pirates who don't do anything, the Men of Low Moral Fiber do by far the most nothing.
 They're slack enough in the original, but they spend pretty much the entire sequel dozing on a ledge.
 They have a lot of excuses for why they're up there.